hoangddt/firstDjangoApp/README.md

 # firstDjangoApp

-This is a simple Django App
+This is a simple Django App for testing purpose